AskrG/Code_Portfolio/README.md

 *last updated: 16-April-2024*

+# Plagiarism Warning
+This code is provided for my code interview and any other students who are not enrolled in classes at the zurich.
+Copying or modifying this code for academic purposes will be considered plagiarism and is prohibited.
+Use of codes listed here in your class may lead to legal and academic consequences.

 # Repository: Fei Code Portfolio
 Contains python and matlab projects from courses and projects
 1. one of the files (*5_train*) from my master's project.
 (Please contact me for more codes in preprocessing, etc.)